-NUR 305 Psychological and Spiritual Assessment in Health Care (3 Credits)
+NUR305 Psychological and Spiritual Assessment in Health Care (3 Credits)

 This course offers a psycho-spiritual assessment for understanding human mind and healing ministry in health care.
-Through Internal Family Systems (IFS) model and cognitive behavior therapy, students will experience depth of understanding of themselves and benefit in interpersonal relationships, as well as be equipped with effective way of healing ministry for others.
+Through the Internal Family Systems (IFS) model and cognitive behavior therapy, students will experience a depth of understanding of themselves and benefit in interpersonal relationships, as well as be equipped with an effective way of healing ministry for others.
 Students will also deepen their spiritual life through regular practices.

-NUR 324 Nursing Informatics (3 Credits)
+NUR314 Nursing Research(3 Credits)